mrzealot/deckdiff/README.md

 - flag: bring you to this repo's issue page,
 - lightbulb: show this readme, and
 - maximize: open the plugin in a separate new tab for more screen real estate.

+## Issues

+- the clipboard access doesn't work in Firefox yet, so FF users need to use the other 2 methods of adding decks for now.
+- the extension uses the WebExtensions API, so it should also be compatible with Opera, but I haven't tested it yet.

 Feature ideas and pull requests are welcome.